open-sdg/open-sdg/docs/non-sdg.md

 targets: Policy Objectives
 ```

+## ABAS M&E Framework

+If you are looking to use Open SDG to report on the ABAS M&E framework for SIDS, we have created a template option to get you started & guidance on how to link this with your SDG platform where indicators are linked/related

+For a guide on how to set these up from scratch please see -> [ABAS M&E platform quickstart](tutorials/abas-quick-start.md)

 ## Examples of non-SDG frameworks using Open SDG

 Here are some examples of non-SDG frameworks that have been implemented with Open SDG.